kelu124/echomods/include/experiments/all.md

+* 20210425a: Annular MUXed: testing an annular transducer on a pink phantom
+* 20210424a: BiVi piezo on the MUX: First tests of the MUX
 * 20210129a: `Tri` two probes: Tri's tests with two probes
 * 20201223a: test probes: testing probes with un0usb
 * 20201219r: test piezos: VNAs piezos (dismanted ones)